guido57/direwolf-iq/scripts/SOAPYSDR_TO_DIREWOLF.md

 `soapysdr_to_direwolf.py` is a unified script that ties SoapySDR-based devices into Direwolf.

-It provides four closely related modes:
+It provides three closely related modes:
 1. **Direct streaming**: Pipe IQ samples to other tools via stdout
 2. **Command-line launcher**: Run complete pipeline (SDR → decimation → Direwolf)
 3. **Launcher + web interface**: Full monitoring dashboard with real-time statistics
-4. **Web-only**: Start the web UI without auto-starting the RF pipeline

 All modes share the same SoapySDR configuration files and logging.